Avatar

 Asian Survey (2021) 61(4): 591–614.

-• Paper presented at 2023 APSA Annual Meeting, 2023 ALSA (Asian Law and Society Association), and other workshops by coauthor
+• Presented at 2023 APSA Annual Meeting, 2023 ALSA (Asian Law and Society Association) Annual Meeting, and other workshops by coauthor

 China’s Blacklists (with Peter Lorentzen)